 After spending some time as a carpenter, Gilbert got into saw doctoring for the chance to earn while he learnt in a highly specialised trade.

 He says he's never looked back.
 "I've never been tempted to go into another engineering trade.
 It is a specialised job and there is a lot more to saw doctoring than people realise – it's not just about sharpening saws.
 To tension a saw and put a background in a saw is a skill that has to be learned by experience, and you need to spend a lot of time doing it to get it right."

-Watch the video to see what's involved working at a sawmill as an operator, a saw doctor or a timber machinist - 6.20 mins.
+Isiaia finds out what's involved in working as a sawmill operator, a saw doctor and a timber machinist - 6.20 mins.
 (Video courtesy of Competenz)

 Clinton: Well Isaia, we may have the perfect opportunity for you with the largest employer in Taupo.
 Tenon is an award-winning sawmill, taking high-quality clear wood and creating products for the American DIY market.
 The general manager of the Taupo site is Mark Taylor, who will take you through the mill's processes, once you’ve had your safety briefing.